-- When you use the mobile app to turn on the climate control system, it automatically turns off after four hours or if the charge level drops to 20%.
-To cool or heat the cabin for a longer period, you must turn it on again. - If the climate control system is louder than you prefer, manually reduce the fan speed. - In addition to cooling the interior, the air conditioning compressor also cools the Battery.
+- When you use the mobile app to turn on the climate control system, it automatically turns off when the charge level drops to 20%, or if two hours has passed.
+To cool or heat the cabin for a longer period of time, charge the vehicle and re-enable your climate control preference through the mobile app. - You may hear the sound of the climate system inside the cabin of Model 3 when Parked.
+It makes a low fan noise.
+The climate system attempts to dry itself out to minimize additional moisture or musty odors.
+This is a normal operation and not a cause for concern. - If the climate control system is louder than you prefer, manually reduce the fan speed. - In addition to cooling the interior, the air conditioning compressor also cools the Battery.
 Therefore, in hot weather, the air conditioning compressor can turn on even if you turned it off.
-This is normal because the system's priority is to cool the Battery to ensure it stays within an optimum temperature range to support longevity and optimum performance. - Even when not in use, you may hear Model 3 emit a whining noise or the sound of water circulating.
-These sounds are normal and occur when the internal cooling systems turn on to support various vehicle functions, such as maintaining the 12V battery and balancing the temperature of the high voltage Battery. - To ensure the climate control system operates efficiently, close all windows and ensure that the exterior grille in front of the windshield is free of ice, snow, leaves, and other debris. - In very humid conditions, it is normal for the windshield to fog slightly when you first turn on the air conditioning. - It is normal for a small pool of water to form under Model 3 when parked.
+This is normal because the system's priority is to cool the Battery to ensure it stays within an optimum temperature range to support longevity and optimum performance.

+- Even when not in use, you may hear Model 3 emit a whining noise or the sound of water circulating.
+These sounds are normal and occur when the internal cooling systems turn on to support various vehicle functions, such as maintaining the low voltage battery and balancing the temperature of the high voltage Battery. - To ensure the climate control system operates efficiently, close all windows and ensure that the exterior grille in front of the windshield is free of ice, snow, leaves, and other debris. - In very humid conditions, it is normal for the windshield to fog slightly when you first turn on the air conditioning. - It is normal for a small pool of water to form under Model 3 when parked.
 Extra water produced by the dehumidifying process is drained underneath. - Model 3 is designed to automatically maximize efficiency; therefore, your air conditioning compressor and external fan may run and make noise even when the outside temperature is cold and your vehicle is heating or supercharging. - To reduce the temperature in the cabin in hot weather conditions, the fan may turn on to vent the cabin when the vehicle is parked.
 This occurs only if the battery's charge level is above 20%.